EmirKorkutUnal/The-Potential-Power-of-Artificial-Neural-Networks/README.md

 PolyReg.fit(x_train_model,y_train)
 y_train_pred = PolyReg.predict(x_train_model)
 </pre>
+Here is a Polynomial Regression up to the 3rd degree is used.
+Using a higher degree would cause overfitting, which in turn would reduce the predictive power of the model on other databases.
 <pre>
 r2_score(y_train, y_train_pred)
 0.972253547295967
 </pre>
 This is only getting better!
-Our Polynomial Regression model has achieved an R-squared of 0.972.<br>
+The Polynomial Regression model has achieved an R-squared of 0.972.
-Here is a Regression up to the 3rd degree is used.
-Using a higher degree would cause overfitting, which in turn would reduce the predictive power of the model on other databases.
 <h2>Artifical Neural Network</h2>
-Here comes the challenger.
+<b>Here comes the challenger.</b>
 <pre>
 scaler = MinMaxScaler()
 scaler.fit(x)